 NREL has been working with tribes to solve clean energy challenges since 1995, with more than 300 high-impact interactions occurring since 2012.
 Currently, tribes have cost-free access to NREL expertise through DOE's Office of Indian Energy.

 Capacity Building.
 To effectively deliver clean energy technologies to market, governments, program administrators, and technology end users, NREL provides technology, market, and stakeholder communications strategy trainings to tribes.
-Current trainings are offered through the DOE Office of Indian Energy.
+Recent trainings have been offered through the DOE Office of Indian Energy.